Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Right next door to the bridge sits the vegetable barge, the floating vegetable stand that makes quite the photo op–not to mention the chance to pick up some tasty produce.

-Cannaregio is simply delightful: it’s a bit less cramped, a bit more open, a bit more relaxing.
-It’s also a heck of a lot cheaper.
+Cannaregio is simply delightful: it’s a bit less cramped, a bit more open, and a bit more relaxing.
+It’s also a heck of a lot cheaper than places closer to the main attractions of Venice.

 It’s also home to Venice’s widest street, Via Garibaldi, and a produce boat similar to the vegetable barge in Dorsoduro.